-JP Morgan attempts full control of China Futures JV -Bloomberg
+JP Morgan attempts full control of China futures JV -Bloomberg

-Dec 30 (Reuters) - JP Morgan Chase & Co JPM.N is seeking 100% ownership of its futures joint venture in China, Bloomberg reported on Monday, citing a person familiar with the matter.
+Dec 30 (Reuters) - JPMorgan JPM.Nis seeking 100% ownership of its futures joint venture in China, Bloomberg reported on Monday, citing a person familiar with the matter.

-The bank is planning to increase its current 49% stake in J.P.Morgan Futures Co, the report added, citing the person.
+Caps on foreign ownerships of futures companies will be scrapped as of 1 January 2020, as part of the gradual opening up of China's financial sector to foreign players.

 JP Morgan was not immediately available for a request seeking comment.